JosuaKrause/redipy/README.md

 - `redipy.redis`: A backend that connects to an actual Redis instance and delegates all operations to it.

+This [medium article][medium] explores some of the rational behind the library.

 [![redipy logo][logo-small]][logo]

 ### Warning